joshuadavidthomas/llm-uv-tool/README.md

 - `llm install`
 - `llm uninstall`

-Once llm-uv-tool is installed as a plugin in your LLM environment, its commands will run instead of the built-in so your usage should stay the same as before.
+Once llm-uv-tool is installed as a plugin in your LLM environment, its commands will run instead of the built-in commands so your usage should stay the same as before.

 These modified commands are wrappers around `uv tool install` with appropriate flags instead of pip, maintaining a list of installed plugins to ensure they're properly managed within uv's environment.